In this complete guide to Jnana mudra you will learn the jnana mudra position, jnana mudra benefits, and the meaning of jnana mudra.

 The Jnana mudra, which is also called the Gyan mudra, is a mudra we all know already, regardless of whether we meditate or not.

 You might not have heard of the name “Jnana mudra” but you will definitely have seen the hand position before.

 This mudra is a symbol of meditation.
 It’s a very important mudra for spiritual and health reasons.

-When bringing the thumb and forefinger together in the Jnana mudra the practitioner is showing the linking of Grahman with Jiva, the linking of the inner and outer worlds.
+When we bring the thumb and forefinger together in the Jnana mudra we show the bond of Grahman with Jiva, the linking of the inner and outer worlds.

 Therefore, this mudra can be said as the representation of transcending the Gunas to bridge the inner and outer worlds and ascend to supreme reality.